 The objectives of Information Security Management

-Information Security management is an activity within a corporate governance framework.
+This is an activity within a corporate governance framework.
 Corporate governance of a company prepares, declares and dictates policies on how a certain set of activities must be done in a company.
 In this context, information security management is one of the topics that is covered by the corporate governance of the company as well.

 If we explain each item here: